Properties & Pathways

 Want to reduce your CGT?
 Increase your cost base

 Anyone who’s sold a commercial property will realise the importance of the cost base.
+The higher the cost base, the lower your payable capital gains tax.

 So, hold on to those receipts.
 Keep record of every expense relating to the purchase, holding and sale of your property.
 It may jump on the back of your cost base and end up putting more money in your pocket.